msdueholm/Publications/README.md

   * Raw data files for the RMarkdown scripts are available at figshare: (https://doi.org/10.6084/m9.figshare.16566408.v1)
   * The MiDAS 4 database in SINTAX and QIIME format is available at the MiDAS homepage: (https://midasfieldguide.org/guide/downloads)

+## [Overgaard2022a: "AsCoM: An ecosystem-specific reference database for increased taxonomic resolution in soil microbial profiling"]
+* Data availability
+  * The raw sequencing data is available at the European Nucleotide Archive with BioProject ID: [PRJNA787301](https://www.ebi.ac.uk/ena/browser/view/PRJNA787301).
+  * RMarkdown files including raw data for reproducing the figures are available at GitHub: [Overgaard2022a](https://github.com/msdueholm/Publications/tree/master/Overgaard2022a/RMarkdown)
+  * The AsCoM database v1.0 in SINTAX and QIIME format is available at figshare at GitHub: [Overgaard2022a](https://github.com/msdueholm/Publications/tree/master/Overgaard2022a/AsCoM)